scholzj/kafka-enablement/demo-3/README.md

 # Replicas

-Thsi demo should be executed from the `environment/kafka-1.1.0` directory.
+This demo should be executed from the `environment/kafka-1.1.0` directory.

 ## Configure JAAS for Zookeeper authentication